 The rancher rushed to speak to his local neighbours about his find.
 They could not explain what he found.
 After talking to friends in the town of Corona, it was recommended that he go to the authorities in the city of Roswell to report his discovery.
 Eventually he did, carrying with him two boxes containing the mysterious debris.

 As it was unlikely that a major military operation of this kind, with numerous military trucks going through the town heading north, would not be noticed by the public and lead reporters to ask questions, Lieutenant Walter Haut, the public information officer at the base, was ordered to distribute to the media, in an attempt to keep reporters away from the recovery operation, a news release claiming that a flying disc had been recovered — an interesting choice of words to describe the object and perhaps not the most ideal for some military officials higher up the chain of command.
 However, no one in the top brass knew what was happening.
 Everything remained quiet.
-Blanchard was merely acting on considered and reasoned advice from his men and those with more knowledge and experience that a new flying object not made by anyone in the world might have been found and could represent one of those mysterious flying saucers getting mentioned regularly in newspaper articles and news broadcasts of various radio stations around the country.
-It had to be a new flying object not manufactured by any organization on the planet — not even the USAF — given the nature of the materials.
+Blanchard was merely acting on considered and reasoned advice from his men and those with more knowledge and experience that a new flying object not made by anyone in the world might have been found and could represent one of those mysterious flying saucers getting mentioned regularly in newspaper articles and news broadcasts on various radio stations around the country.
+It had to be a new flying object not manufactured by any organization on the planet — not even the USAF.
 This was a new find.
-He thought he had a significant find based on what he saw and the advice he received.
-Despite making what he thought was a reasonable decision, Blanchard would be chastised for this after failing to seek advice higher up the chain of command (he would later be replaced by another commanding officer even though the USAF claimed, on the record, there was nothing out-of-the-ordinary in making this decision).
-Unfortunately, Blanchard's decision had far-reaching consequences.
-Far from quelling the curiosity of the press, it had the opposite effect.
-The news release had merely heightened the interest among reporters in the military recovery operation and wanted to learn more.
+He thought he had made a significant find because of what he saw and the reasoned and experienced advice he received from his men on the air base.

 The shape-memory metal foil left a deep impression on people's mind